Some Secrets to ensure a successful event site inspection.

 14. Test the soundproofing, especially in rooms with movable walls.

 15. Try and visit a room where there is an event in the adjoining area

 16. Learn about any major construction that may take place at the time of your meeting.

 17. Plan to visit at the same time of year that your meeting will be held so you can evaluate factors such as the weather and the ability of the facility to handle hot days or cold nights.

 18. Make sure you have an alternative contact name at the Venue or Hotel in the event of personnel moving on, you need to ensure that there is continuity

 19. If possible, try and find out what other companies are using the hotel/venue at the same time as you.
-They may be a competitor or pose a conflict of interest.
+They may be a competitor that could pose a conflict of interest.

 Looking for Great Content?

 Planet Planit writes dynamic content for organisations in the technology, hospitality, learning and events arena.
 We specialise in helping you communicate your ideas to your buyers, staff and stakeholders.